matrix-org/matrix-spec/content/client-server-api/_index.md

 ## API Standards

+{{% boxes/note %}}
+These standards only apply to the APIs defined in the Matrix specification.
+APIs used by this specification but defined in other specifications, like the [OAuth 2.0 API](#oauth-20-api), use their own rules.
+{{% /boxes/note %}}

 The mandatory baseline for client-server communication in Matrix is exchanging JSON objects over HTTP APIs.
 More efficient transports may be specified in future as optional extensions.